Albert Palmer (American politician): Business career

 After he left teaching Palmer was engaged in the ice business in Boston with Nathan B. Prescott. under the name Prescott and Palmer.
 In 1872 the Jamaica Pond Ice Company was formed from the amalgamation of the Prescott and Palmer Ice Company and three other firms.
 Palmer served as the treasure and later president of the Jamaica Pond Ice Company.

-1881 campaign for Mayor
+Early political career

+In 1872 Palmer was elected to the Massachusetts State House of Representatives, serving until 1874.
+He acted as the chairman on the Joint Committee on Railroads.

+He later served in the Massachusetts State Senate from 1875 to 1879 and was the chairman on the Committee for Federal Relations.

+He exited the Republican Party in 1879 and became a supporter of Major General Benjamin Butler.

+Mayoralty

 In the 1881 mayoral election Palmer was defeated by Dr. Samuel A. Green.

-1882 election as Mayor

 In the Boston city election held on December 12, 1882, Palmer was elected Mayor, with a majority of 2,187 votes over Dr. Samuel A. Green, the candidate of the Republican and Citizens parties.

+His efforts as mayor led to the foundation of Franklin Park.

+Family

+Palmer married Martha Ann Newell, they had two children Joseph Newell Palmer, born January 1, 1865 and Wilson Newell Palmer, born July 7, 1867.

+Death

+Palmer died on May 21, 1887, at the age of 56.